ppaez/alsaseq/doc/tracks.rst

 When the program starts, it is in playback mode and will reproduce the events in the input file.
+Incoming events are recorded and sent to the destination ALSA client using MIDI channel 0.
+Incoming notes equal to or below the split note, are recorded and sent to the destination ALSA client using MIDI channel 1.

 The following commands are available in playback mode:

 - `p` stop
 - `r` read pattern file `main.pat`